• Skip to primary navigation

 Sheet pan with cooked steak, shrimp, and bell peppers with tortillas and lime next to it.

-If you don’t have access to a grill, then this fajita recipe is the way to go.
-The steak cooks perfectly in the oven with all of those fajita flavors you love.
+If you don’t have access to a hot grill, then this fajita recipe is a great way to go.
+The steak cooks perfectly in the oven with all of that amazing flavor you love.

 So, if you love fajitas, be sure to give this easy recipe a try!
 It’s the perfect weeknight dinner or great for any occasion!